(1). What is Apex in

 (4).
 Variables

-Local variables are declared with Java-style syntax.
+Local variables are declared with Java-style

 For example: